mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ---

-## mermaid using any web server
+## mermaid using any web server (or just a browser)

 This example can be used with any common web server.
 Apache, IIS, nginx, node express [...], you pick your favourite.

 We do not need to install anything on the server, apart from a normal file of html to be reached by a web browser (such as Firefox, Chrome, Safari, but not Internet Explorer).
 So if you want to really simplify things when testing this out, don't use a web server at all but just create the file locally and drag it into your browser window.
 It is the browser which does all the work of rendering mermaid!

 Through the html file, we give the web browser three instructions inside the html code it retrieves:
-1. a reference for fetching the online mermaid renderer, in essence a javascript.
+1. a reference for fetching the online mermaid renderer, the renderer is just a javascript.
 2. the mermaid code we want to diagram.
 3. the `mermaid.initialize()` command to start the rendering process